kwikteam/phy-contrib/docs/template-gui.md

 * Required files in the dataset:
   * A raw data file, with any filename.
 This file should be "flat binary" format, meaning that the data values corresponding to the voltage traces can are just the literal bytes in the file with no additional formatting (header data is allowed at the beginning of the file, but will not be used)
-  * params.py - text file that specifies:
+  * `params.py` - text file that specifies:
-    * dat_path - location of raw data file
+    * `dat_path` - location of raw data file
-    * n_channels_dat - _total_ number of rows in the data file (not just those that have your neural data on them.
+    * `n_channels_dat` - _total_ number of rows in the data file (not just those that have your neural data on them.
 This is for loading the file)
-    * dtype - data type to read, e.g. 'int16'
+    * `dtype` - data type to read, e.g. 'int16'
-    * offset - number of bytes at the beginning of the file to skip
+    * `offset` - number of bytes at the beginning of the file to skip
-    * sample_rate - in Hz
+    * `sample_rate` - in Hz
-    * hp_filtered - True/False, whether the data have already been filtered
+    * `hp_filtered` - True/False, whether the data have already been filtered
-  * amplitudes.npy - [nSpikes, ] double vector with the amplitude scaling factor that was applied to the template when extracting that spike
+  * `amplitudes.npy` - `[nSpikes, ] double` vector with the amplitude scaling factor that was applied to the template when extracting that spike
-  * channel_map.npy - [nChannels, ] int32 vector with the channel map, i.e. which row of the data file to look in for the channel in question
+  * `channel_map.npy` - `[nChannels, ] int32` vector with the channel map, i.e. which row of the data file to look in for the channel in question
-  * channel_positions.npy - [nChannels, 2] double matrix with each row giving the x and y coordinates of that channel.
+  * `channel_positions.npy` - `[nChannels, 2] double` matrix with each row giving the x and y coordinates of that channel.
 Together with the channel map, this determines how waveforms will be plotted in WaveformView (see below).
-  * pc_features.npy - [nSpikes, nFeaturesPerChannel, nPCFeatures] single matrix giving the PC values for each spike.
+  * `pc_features.npy` - `[nSpikes, nFeaturesPerChannel, nPCFeatures] single` matrix giving the PC values for each spike.
 The channels that those features came from are specified in pc_features_ind.npy.
-E.g. the value at pc_features[123, 1, 5] is the projection of the 123rd spike onto the 1st PC on the channel given by pc_feature_ind[5].
+E.g. the value at `pc_features[123, 1, 5]` is the projection of the 123rd spike onto the 1st PC on the channel given by `pc_feature_ind[5]`.
-  * pc_feature_ind.npy - [nTemplates, nPCFeatures] uint32 matrix specifying which pcFeatures are included in the pc_features matrix.
+  * `pc_feature_ind.npy` - `[nTemplates, nPCFeatures] uint32` matrix specifying which pcFeatures are included in the pc_features matrix.
-  * similar_templates.npy - [nTemplates, nTemplates] single matrix giving the similarity score (larger is more similar) between each pair of templates
+  * `similar_templates.npy` - `[nTemplates, nTemplates] single` matrix giving the similarity score (larger is more similar) between each pair of templates
-  * spike_templates.npy - [nSpikes, ] uint32 vector specifying the identity of the template that was used to extract each spike
+  * `spike_templates.npy` - `[nSpikes, ] uint32` vector specifying the identity of the template that was used to extract each spike
-  * spike_times.npy - [nSpikes, ] uint64 vector giving the spike time of each spike in **samples**.
+  * `spike_times.npy` - `[nSpikes, ] uint64` vector giving the spike time of each spike in **samples**.
 To convert to seconds, divide by sample_rate from params.py.
-  * template_features.npy - [nSpikes, nTempFeatures] single matrix giving the magnitude of the projection of each spike onto nTempFeatures other features.
-Which other features is specified in template_feature_ind.npy
+  * `template_features.npy` - `[nSpikes, nTempFeatures] single` matrix giving the magnitude of the projection of each spike onto nTempFeatures other features.
+Which other features is specified in `template_feature_ind.npy`
-  * template_feature_ind.npy - [nTemplates, nTempFeatures] uint32 matrix specifying which templateFeatures are included in the template_features matrix.
+  * `template_feature_ind.npy` - `[nTemplates, nTempFeatures] uint32` matrix specifying which templateFeatures are included in the template_features matrix.
-  * templates.npy - [nTemplates, nTimePoints, nTempChannels] single matrix giving the template shapes on the channels given in templates_ind.npy
+  * `templates.npy` - `[nTemplates, nTimePoints, nTempChannels] single` matrix giving the template shapes on the channels given in `templates_ind.npy`
-  * templates_ind.npy - [nTemplates, nTempChannels] double matrix specifying the channels on which each template is defined.
+  * `templates_ind.npy` - `[nTemplates, nTempChannels] double` matrix specifying the channels on which each template is defined.
 In the case of Kilosort templates_ind is just the integers from 0 to nChannels-1, since templates are defined on all channels.
-  * whitening_mat.npy - [nChannels, nChannels] double whitening matrix applied to the data during automatic spike sorting
+  * `whitening_mat.npy` - `[nChannels, nChannels] double` whitening matrix applied to the data during automatic spike sorting
-  * whitening_mat_inv.npy - [nChannels, nChannels] double, the inverse of the whitening matrix.
+  * `whitening_mat_inv.npy` - `[nChannels, nChannels] double`, the inverse of the whitening matrix.
-  * spike_clusters.npy - [nSpikes, ] int32 vector giving the cluster identity of each spike.
+  * `spike_clusters.npy` - `[nSpikes, ] int32` vector giving the cluster identity of each spike.
 This file is optional and if not provided will be automatically created the first time you run the template gui, taking the same values as spike_templates.npy until you do any merging or splitting.
-  * cluster_groups.csv - comma-separated value text file giving the "cluster group" of each cluster (0=noise, 1=MUA, 2=Good, 3=unsorted)
+  * `cluster_groups.csv` - comma-separated value text file giving the "cluster group" of each cluster (0=noise, 1=MUA, 2=Good, 3=unsorted)

 ## Running the Template-GUI